bcdev/zappend/README.md

 Tool to create and update a Zarr dataset from smaller slices

+The objective of **zappend** is to address recurring memory issues when generating large geospatial data cubes using the
+[Zarr format](https://zarr.readthedocs.io/) by subsequently concatenating data slices along an append dimension, usually `time`.
+Each append step is atomic, that is, the append operation is a transaction that can be rolled back, in case the append operation fails.
+This ensures integrity of the target data cube.

 ## Requirements

 ### Core

 * Create a target Zarr dataset by appending Zarr dataset slices along a given *append dimension*, usually `time`.
 This includes persisting a lazy cube existing only in memory sequentially along the *append dimension* (useful, when the source has performance constraints).
 * The target and slice datasets may also be xcube multi-level datasets.
 * The tool takes care of modifying the target dataset using the slices, but doesn't care how the slice datasets are created.